Willow Creek AVA: Climate

 The Sunset New Western Garden Book places the Willow Creek viticulture area into a microclimate similar to the well known grape growing areas of California located at St. Helena and Napa Valley, in Napa County; Healdsburg, Cloverdale and Santa Rosa in Sonoma County; and Hopland and Ukiah in Mendocino County.
 This reference describes the climate as "...moderated by the effect of marine air on inland areas that otherwise would be colder in winter and hotter in summer..."

 The Willow Creek viticultural area is influenced primarily by two major climatic forces; the proximity to the Pacific Ocean, 31 mi to the west, and the warmer climate of the Sacramento Valley approximately 100 mi eastward.
 These influences create easterly winds keeping the Willow Creek area fairly cool in the summer, while only infrequent freezes occur in the winter.
 The average high and low temperatures are moderate at 82.85 F and 47.04 F during the growing months of April through October.
 These figures are based on data collected during the past five growing seasons.
 The area to the east of Willow Creek experiences colder temperatures in winter, but hotter temperatures in summer.
 To the west of the Willow Creek area the winters are milder, but the summer temperatures are cooler due to Pacific Ocean maritime influence.
 The heat degree days of the area average 3005.62, based on climalic data gathered during the last three years.
 These heat units correspond to the top range of an Region II and the bottom range of an Region III.
 Rainfall, based on data gathered during the last 38 years, averages 39.9 in per year.
 Although the average rainfall in the areas east and west of the Willow Creek area are comparable, the area to the west does receive slightly less rain.
 Further, this area receives its rainfall in the summer months, whereas the Willow Creek area receives most of its rainfall in the winter months.
+The USDA plant hardiness zones are 9a and 9b.